gerlero/fronts/doc/source/index.rst

 Fronts
 ======

-Welcome to the reference documentation for Fronts!
+Welcome to the reference documentation for Fronts.
+This documentation covers the usage of all available functions and classes.

-Don't forget to read the README and check out the examples on the project's `GitHub page <http://github.com/gerlero/fronts>`_.
+For an introduction to the software, please refer to the README file, which is displayed on the project's `GitHub <http://github.com/gerlero/fronts>`_ and `PyPI <https://pypi.org/project/fronts>`_ pages.
+Users may also want to review the example cases, found on the GitHub page under the *examples* directory.

 .. currentmodule:: fronts